We are still transitioning from online-only worship services to in-person worship services.

 If you wish to give by cash or check, there will be collection boxes in the narthex.
 Envelopes for your gift are available in the pews and in the narthex.

 You are also welcome to give through the Givelify app. (“Givelify” rhymes with “magnify.”)
 Instructions are available in the Order of Worship and in the narthex.
+You can also use the QR code printed in the Order of Worship!

 We do not have Coffee Hour or any other fellowship time before or after the Worship Service right now.